-When an American citizen dies abroad, consular officers:
+When an American citizen dies abroad a consular officer will:

-- serve as provisional conservator of the estate, absent a legal representative in country
+- serve as the provisional conservator of the estate until a legal in-country representative is appointed

-- prepare documents for disposition of the remains in accordance with instructions from the next-of-kin or legal representative, and oversee the performance of disposition of the remains and of the effects of the deceased
+- prepare documents for the disposition of the remains in accordance with the wishes of the next-of-kin or legal representative, and oversee the performance of the disposition of the remains and of the personal effects of the deceased

 - send signed copies of the Consular Report of Death of an American Citizen Abroad to the next-of-kin or legal representative, for use in settling estate matters in the U.S.

-The ACS section at the U.S. Embassy in Phnom Penh can assist family and friends if an American citizen dies in Cambodia.
-A consular officer will contact the next-of-kin and provide information about the disposition of remains locally or the return of the remains to the U.S. The disposition of remains is affected by local laws, customs, and facilities, which are often vastly different from those in the US.
-For detailed information please go here.
+In the event of an American citizen’s death in Cambodia, the ACS section of the U.S. Embassy in Phnom Penh will provide assistance to the deceased’s family and friends.
+A consular officer will contact the next-of-kin and provide guidance concerning the local disposition of remains or repatriation of remains to the U.S. The disposition of remains is subject to local laws, customs, and facilities, which are often vastly different from those in the US.
+For detailed information please click here.

-The cost of preparing and returning the remains to the U.S. is high and must be paid by the family.
-The Department of State has no funds to assist in the return of remains or ashes of American citizens who die abroad.
-Upon completion of all formalities, the consular officer abroad prepares an official consular Report of Death Abroad, based upon the Cambodian death certificate, and sends it to the next-of-kin or legal representative for use in U.S. courts to settle estate matters.
+The cost of preparing and returning a citizen’s remains to the U.S. is high and must be paid by the family.
+The Department of State has no funds to assist in the return of remains.
+Upon completion of all formalities, the assigned consular officer will prepare an official consular Report of Death Abroad, based upon the Cambodian death certificate, and send it to the next-of-kin or legal representative for use in U.S. courts to settle estate matters.

-A U.S. consular officer overseas has statutory responsibility for the personal estate of an American who dies abroad if the deceased has no legal representative in the country where the death occurred.
-The consular officer takes possession of personal effects, such as personal documents and papers, apparel, jewelry and convertible assets.
-The officer prepares an inventory and then carries out instructions from members of the deceased’s family concerning the effects.
+A U.S. consular officer overseas has statutory responsibility for the personal estate of an American who dies abroad, if the deceased has no legal representative in the country where the death occurred.
+In this case, the consular officer will take possession of the deceased’s personal effects, prepare an inventory of all items, and carry out any instructions given by members of the deceased’s family concerning the effects.

 Consular Report of Death

-The consular “Report of Death of an American Citizen Abroad” is a report that provides the essential facts concerning the death of a U.S. citizen, disposition of remains, and custody of the personal effects of a deceased citizen.
+The consular “Report of Death of an American Citizen Abroad” is a report that provides the essential facts concerning the death, disposition of remains, and custody of the personal effects of a deceased U.S. citizen.
 This form is generally used in legal proceedings in the United States in lieu of the foreign death certificate.
-The Report of Death is based on the foreign death certificate, and cannot be completed until the foreign death certificate has been issued.
-This can sometimes take from four to six weeks or longer after the date of the death, depending on how long it takes local authorities to complete the local form.
+The Report of Death is based on the foreign death certificate and cannot be completed until the foreign death certificate has been issued.
+This can sometimes take four to six weeks, or longer, depending on how long it takes local authorities to complete the local form.
 U.S. Embassies and Consulates work with local authorities to see that this time is as short as possible.

-The U.S. consular officer will send the family up to 10 certified copies of the Report of Death at the time the initial report is issued.
-These are provided at no fee.
-Additional copies can be obtained subsequently by contacting the Department of State, Passport Services, Correspondence Branch, 1111 19th Street, NW, Suite 510, Washington, DC 20522-1705, tel (202) 955-0307.
+When the initial report is issued, the U.S. consular officer will send the deceased’s family up to 10 certified copies of the Report of Death.
+These are provided free of charge.
+Additional copies can be obtained by contacting the Department of State, Passport Services, Correspondence Branch, 1111 19th Street, NW, Suite 510, Washington, DC 20522-1705, tel (202) 955-0307.
 Submit a signed, written request including all pertinent facts along with requester’s return address and telephone number.
-Effective June 1, 2002, there is a $30 fee for a certified copy of Reports of Death, and a $20 fee for each additional copy provided at the same time.
+Effective June 1, 2002, there is a $30 fee for a certified copy of a Report of Death, and a $20 fee for each additional copy provided at the same time.
 See Federal Register, May 16, 2002, Volume 67, Number 95, Rules and Regulations, Page 34831-34838; 22 CFR 22.1, Item 43 (a) and 43(f).
-Fees are payable to the Department of State.
+Fees are payable to the Department of State